LeyrObnimus/ZuiTranslator/README.md

 # Language Support
 • 🇷🇺 Russian (current)\
-• 🇺🇦 Ukrainian (coming soon)\
+• 🇺🇦 Ukrainian (maybe in the future)\
-• 🌐 More languages based on community support.
+• 🌐 More languages based on community support, the project is hard enough to develop without support.

 # Support Us
 If you appreciate ZuiTranslator, consider supporting us:\